fasiha/fasiha.github.io/post/galef-calibration/index.md

 > This section is for the math fans, about how I draw those 50-percentile and 90-percentile, and why you might want to too.

-Galef just sketches how to anchor your performance on this game: the fraction of questions you got correct within each confidence bucket should more or less match that confidence's probability.
-There's a way to make this quite rigorous, and as we'll see, that extra rigor is actually useful when it comes to interpeting your results.
+Galef just sketches how to anchor your performance on this game: the fraction of questions you got correct within each confidence bucket should more or less match that confidence’s probability.
+There’s a way to make this quite rigorous, and as we’ll see, that extra rigor is actually useful when it comes to interpeting your results.

-So in statistics, there's a probability distribution called the binomial distribution.
+So in statistics, there’s a probability distribution called the binomial distribution.
 This is one of the first probability distributions described formally: Jacob Bernoulli described many of its properties in the late 1600s.
-It's traditionally described as the distribution that arises when you flip a `p`-weighted coin `n` times—that is, if you have a coin that comes up heads with probability `p` and you flip it `n` times in a row, how many times does it come up heads?
-We know it's between `0 <= k <= n`, and the binomial distribution assigns the probability to each `k` for given `p` and `n`.
+It’s traditionally described as the distribution that arises when you flip a `p`-weighted coin `n` times—that is, if you have a coin that comes up heads with probability `p` and you flip it `n` times in a row, how many times does it come up heads?
+We know it’s between `0 <= k <= n`, and the binomial distribution assigns the probability to each `k` for given `p` and `n`.

 This of course exactly matches our application.
 My friend Hatem answered five questions that he assigned 85% confidence to and got three of them right, for an actual frequency of 3/5=60%.
 If you have Python and Scipy, you can ask it for the binomial probability of him getting `k=0...5` right:
 ```py